 Case-control studies sometimes use historical controls.
 For practical reasons, this can be a useful approach since it avoids the need to collect new information for the control group.
 However, this risks introducing non-contemporaneous control bias as, over time, factors affecting controls and their experiences whic may have changed, obscure or exaggerate relationships

 Historical and contemporaneous cohort studies can be used to examine rare exposures and multiple effects of a single exposure over time.

 An intervention study using historical controls assessed the effect of a psychosocial intervention programme for parents of premature infants (Gonya et al. 2014).
-The intervention aimed to improve the coping capacity of parents to reduce the length of hospital stay and reduce readmission rates.
-The intervention was already implemented.
-Therefore the researchers used a pragmatic evaluation by selecting a historical comparison group (they obtained data on outcomes for infants before the introduction of the intervention).
-However, Other factors (non-contemporaneous control bias) could have changed between the two-time points, such as the level of ill health of the infants, improvements in medical care, new treatments that influenced the results.
+The intervention aimed to improve the coping capacity of parents, reduce the length of hospital stay and readmission rates.
+The intervention had already been implemented.

+The researchers, therefore, used a pragmatic evaluation by selecting a historical comparison group (they obtained data on outcomes for infants before the introduction of the intervention).
+However, Other factors could have changed between the two-time points, such as the degree of ill health of the infants, improvements in medical care and new treatments.

 Comparison of effects from randomised controls and historical controls in clinical trials found six therapies for which 50 randomised controls and 56 historical controls were reported.
-Studies with historical controls were nearly four times more likely to report positive results (Sacks 1982) 44/56 (79%) historical controls found the therapy better than the control regimen, but only 10/50 (20%) randomised controls.
-Largely caused by differences in outcome for the control groups.
+Studies with historical controls were nearly four times more likely to report positive results (Sacks 1982) 44/56 (79%) historical controls found the therapy better than the control regimen, but only 10/50 (20%) with randomised controls, largely caused by differences in outcome for the control groups.
 Historical controls generally did worse than the randomised control groups.
 Adjustment of outcomes for prognostic factors in the groups did not change the results.